killhamster/PyWikiHow/README.md

 ### Article Details

 Uses the article ID to return a URL and title for an article.
+In addition, it returns whether an article is considered a stub or "low quality".

 ```python
 from whapi import return_details